davidshare/cli-reminder/README.md

 # cli-reminder
-A simple cli reminder written in go
+A cli tool for querying dns records written in go